 TeenInk, US young writers magazine, seminar leader for residential summer school in London – June/July 2007.

 TEXT, Writers in Schools project, serving primary and secondary schools in Islington from 2003 to 2007

 City of London Girls School, series of playwriting workshops, 2007

 Writer in Residence at Grafton School, Islington -eveloping regular writing practice for children throughout the school, ages 5 to 11.

 Also projects include: facilitating groups of students to produce "The Runaways" and "The Free Orphan" - booklets of creative writing and animated film (with artist in residence, Tessa Garland); and collaboration with Whittington Hospital to publish children’s guide for other children coming to "Emergency Department - A Child’s Adventure in A & E".

-Free-lance consultant and mentor for individual writers developing works of fiction and drama.
+Free-lance consultant/mentor for individual writers developing works of fiction or drama.

 Published by Heinemann, 1992.